-Community facilities are services provided either by government or non-government agencies for the benefit of, and use of, the community.
-The community facilities including public services, schools, fire/medical, law enforcement, developed parks, etc. See are shown on Map 2-1412.
+Community facilities are services provided by government agencies for the benefit of, and use of, the community.
+The community facilities including public services, schools, fire/medical, law enforcement, developed parks, etc. are shown on Map 2-12.

 The planning area is served by Lawrence-Douglas County Fire & Medical Station Number 1, a facility located at 764 Kentucky Street.
 Law enforcement is provided by the City of Lawrence Police Department which is located in the Law Enforcement Center in downtown Lawrence.